basm92/new_website/content/blog/2023-10-05-the-performance-of-probabilistic-latent-semantic-analysis/index.md

 ## -0.001734649 -0.001084412
 ```

-In this case, we can see that the mean of the first dimension already separates the documents perfectly in two classes.
+In this case, we can see that the median of the first dimension already separates the documents perfectly in two classes.
 The first 7 observations having very low values and the second 7 values having very high values.
 So we can take this to be an indicator for which class the documents belong to:

 ```r